Volkswagen Golf GTE reliability & safety rating

 Volkswagen Golf GTE reliability & problems

 The latest Golf has taken big steps forward in the safety department – something backed up by a great Euro NCAP score with high ratings across the board.
-The GTE – like all Golfs – gets adaptive cruise control, driver fatigue detection, road-sign recognition as standard, with GTE adding 'Side Assist' blind-spot monitoring, rear cross-traffic alert, 'Emergency Assist' (which can automatically bring the car to a stop if the driver is incapacitated), plus 'Travel Assist' lane-keeping assistance.
+The GTE – like all Golfs – gets adaptive cruise control, driver fatigue detection and road-sign recognition as standard, with GTE adding 'Side Assist' blind-spot monitoring, rear cross-traffic alert, 'Emergency Assist' (which can automatically bring the car to a stop if the driver is incapacitated), plus 'Travel Assist' lane-keeping assistance.
 Additional safety features include an auto-dimming driver's door mirror and automatic LED headlights.

 In This Review